jjwithanr/obsidian_bible_study/docs/Old Testament/Proverbs/Proverbs28.md

 Story of Thomas and mechanical keyboard.
 #jj

+#### v.9
+>If anyone turns a deaf ear to the law, even his prayers are detestable.

+God will not listen to the prayers of those who will not listen to him.
+#allenpross

 #### v.11
 >A rich man may be wise in his own eyes, but a poor man who has discernment sees through him.

 Wealth blunts, poverty sharpens, the critical power of intellect.
 #barnes

+#### v.14
+>How blessed is the man who is always in dread, But he who hardens his heart will fall into calamity

+In other words, the one who is always apprehensive about sin and its results will be more successful at avoiding it and finding God's blessing.
+#allenpross

 #### v.20
 >A faithful man will be richly blessed, but one eager to get rich will not go unpunished.